 - You use your vehicle to deliver newspapers

-Ultimately, if you work in a business that requires use of your own vehicle – or a company vehicle – for commercial purposes, then you require commercial auto insurance.
+Ultimately, if you work in a business that requires the use of your own vehicle – or a company vehicle – for commercial purposes, then you require commercial auto insurance.
 However, someone who drives to work as a normal commute will not need commercial auto insurance.

 Questions to Ask Yourself to Determine If you Need Commercial Car Insurance